Evelyn Clipka (nee Lollock)

-She is surbvived by her locing children Susan (Jerome) Dvorscak, Dee Dee Frevert, Beth (Jeremy) Follmer; six grandchildred and six great grandchildren; siste Nancy Marciniak.
-Preceed in dedath by her husband Mike and son Michael.
+She is survived by her loving children, Susan (Jerome) Dvorscak, Dee Dee Frevert and Beth (Jeremy) Follmer; six grandchildren and six great-grandchildren; and a sister, Nancy Marciniak.
+Preceded in death by her husband, Mike, and son, Michael.

-Funeral service will be held on Friady, September 4, 2020 at 10L:30 a.m. at St. Michael Catholic Church in Shserbverv ille.
-At rest St. Joseph Cemetery, Hammond, IN.
-Friends are invited to visit with Evelyn's family on Friday from 9:00 am until 10:00 a.m. at the LINCOLN RIDGE FUNERAL HOME, 7607 W. lINCOLN Hwy., Shererville.
-COVID-19 protocal masks required at funeral home and c hurch.
+Funeral service will be held on Friday, September 4, 2020, at 10:30 a.m. at St. Michael Catholic Church in Schererville.
+At rest in St. Joseph Cemetery, Hammond, IN.
+Friends are invited to visit with Evelyn's family on Friday from 9:00 a.m. until 10:00 a.m. at the LINCOLN RIDGE FUNERAL HOME, 7607 W. LINCOLN Highway., Schererville.
+COVID-19 protocol masks required at funeral home and church.

 Obituaries Newsletter